tedee-com/tedee-lock-ble-api-doc/docs/source/commands/state/get-state.rst

 | param[1]: jammed

-    * 0x00 - Not jammed - the lock is not jammed
+    * 0x00 - Not jammed - the Lock is not jammed
-    * 0x01 - Is jammed- the lock has jammed
+    * 0x01 - Is jammed - the Lock has been jammed